Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2017-05-02-HCC-Hepatocellular_Carcinoma.md

 date: 2017-05-02
 categories: bioinformatics
 tags: Hepatocellular Genetic epigenetic
+image: images/Shicheng-Guo-Hepatocarcinoma-HCC-2016.png

 ---

 * Advances in Genetic and epigenetic of Hepatocellular Carcinoma
-* All the figures are only used for non-profit education. reminding me if infrigement happens.
+* All the figures are only used for non-profit education. reminding me if infrigement happens
-* Shicheng-Guo-Hepatocarcinoma-HCC-2016.png